 - Inability to move one or both legs correctly

-- Clicking sensation during hip movement; a condition known as clicky hips
+- Clicking sensation during hip movement; a condition known as hip clicks

 In older babies and young children, the most prominent signs are the following.